hungryglobe8/Algorithms/NaturalLanguageProcessing/QuestionAnsweringSystem/README.txt

 Check file and directory names as well as other args. reader.py
-Read stories, and questions from text files.
+Read stories, and questions from text files. writer.py
-Also used for writing response files.
+Write response files, input files.
+Quickly generate and score subsets of data (by question type).

 story.py
 Story can be used to parse a story file into its important components.